 Delhi Metro achieves record number of 'journeys' on Sep 22: DMRC

-Delhi Metro achieved a record number of "journeys" on September 22 with 62.99 lakh corridors being used by passengers to reach their destination, officials said on Tuesday.
+Delhi Metro achieved a record number of "journeys" on September 22 with its corridors being used by passengers 62 lakh times to reach their destinations, officials said on Tuesday.
 Journey or line utilization is calculated by the number of corridors passengers use to reach their destinations.

 This new metric of daily average journeys is being used by the DMRC authorities since mid-2018.
 Prior to that, the DMRC used to assess average daily ridership to count volume of traffic across its network.
 "The DMRC achieved record highest journeys on a single day on September 22 when 62.99 lakh journeys were performed," a senior DMRC official said.